 Monarda ‘Cherry Pops’ was sprouting and getting ready for spring when the above photo was taken on 3-17-19.
 So many cultivars don’t return in the spring so I was very surprised to see it come up.

 The Monarda ‘Cherry Pops’ was looking great by June 9 when the above photo was taken.

 The above photo was taken on December 7 in 2019.
 It survived several ZAPS but it was still alive… I was fairly busy in 2019 so I didn’t take many photos…

 I am always surprised when this plant comes up in the spring.
 Unfortunately, we had a very cold February in 2021 and it didn’t return…

 Monarda species prefer the sun but are also tolerant of part shade.
 Information online says they seem to spread more quickly in a shadier spot.

 Powdery mildew can be an issue with some Monarda.
 To help prevent this problem, they must have adequate air circulation, thin overgrown clumps, and keep the soil consistently moist.
 Dry soil promotes powdery mildew.
-There are mildew resistant cultivars, but I am not sure about this cultivar.
+There are mildew-resistant cultivars and this one wasn’t bothered by it.

 I have a lot of Monarda fistulosa on the farm and my brother had a nice patch of some cultivar when I lived in Minnesota.
-Let year I bought a Monarda didyma plant from a local garden club plant sale, but it did not return this spring.
-So, now we shall see how this cultivar does….
+I bought a Monarda didyma plant from a local garden club plant sale in the spring of 2017, but it did not return this spring of 2018.